-I then offered the .b course last year to all staff, which 20 members of staff did.
-In March this year I trained to teach the .b foundation course and I am currently running this course with staff and separately to a group of 20 parents.
+I then offered the .b course to all staff, which 20 members of staff completed.
+Having trained to teach the .b foundation course I have now taught three annual eight-week courses with parents.
 We are trying to deliver mindfulness in a triangulation with children, parents and teachers here.
-We really feel this is the most effective way to bring mindfulness into school and our school community.
+We really feel this is the most effective way to bring mindfulness into school and our school community and this approach has had a big impact on the children.